Wednesday, 13 November 2024

 Colin BROOKS: The Leader of the Opposition spoke about Docklands, and I think he demonstrated that he has a lack of understanding of what is happening with Docklands.

-James Newbury: On the point of order, Acting Speaker, on relevance, immediately after taking a ruling, the minister has abused the ruling and has used it as an opportunity to sledge the opposition rather than talk to this clearly important bill that requires the minister to speak closely to it.
+James Newbury: On a point of order, Acting Speaker, on relevance, immediately after taking a ruling, the minister has abused the ruling and has used it as an opportunity to sledge the opposition rather than talk to this clearly important bill that requires the minister to speak closely to it.

 Colin BROOKS: The Docklands precinct is one of the most successful residential precincts in Victoria.
 It is seeing extraordinarily high residential growth demand.
 We are seeing many young families move into Docklands, as opposed to the view that was put by a previous speaker that young families are not buying into that area – in fact they are.
 Docklands has seen some $15 billion worth of private investment to see residential and many other community facilities built in that precinct.
 We have got about 10,000 homes already built in Docklands, with about 7500 homes to come over the life of the development of that precinct.
 Something I think people often overlook is that Docklands, while it is a mature precinct, still has some significant residential growth to play out: nine hectares of parks and open space, the relatively new library, the primary school and of course the recent redevelopment of the Docklands Stadium in partnership with the AFL.
 It is a great precinct for people to live in, and therefore, contrary to the view that was put earlier, we have seen strong residential development come through there.